- Know your company and its business inside and out so that you know what policies are necessary and the level of risk the company can tolerate.

 - Determine the financial goal of the insurance company personnel before trying to negotiate a settlement of a claim.
 The policyholder should be prepared to retain its own insurance coverage counsel.

-- Either negotiate our preferred choice of counsel when the company purchases the insurance policy or point out the problems when panel counsel is assigned.
+- Either negotiate your preferred choice of counsel when purchasing the insurance policy or point out the potential problems when/if panel counsel is assigned.

 - Object clearly and promptly to any billing guidelines proposed by the insurance company.
 Establish a regular protocol to submit invoices and track payments.